-MCSP is developing a model to improve the quality of health services for adolescents and young mothers and parents.
-This includes providing the knowledge, skills and services to delay early childbearing, and have healthy pregnancy, birth and postpartum periods (including postnatal care, PPFP and child health practices).
+MCSP developed a model to improve the quality of health services for adolescents and young mothers and parents.
+This included providing the knowledge, skills and care to delay early childbearing, and have healthy pregnancy, birth and postpartum periods (including postnatal care, postpartum family planning, and child health practices).
 MCSP’s adolescent-friendly health care portfolio comprised two complementary work streams: ensuring access to adolescent responsive health services; and developing strategies to increase use of health services for first-time and young parents.